Skip to content

 Dragonflies in the Philippines

-The Philippines has a rich diversity of Odonata—the group that includes dragonflies and damselflies.
-Many species are native or even endemic to the islands.
+The Philippines has a rich diversity of Odonata, including dragonflies and damselflies.
+Some notable and endemic species include:

 Dragonflies thrive in: